 George Washington, Spymaster: How the Americans Outspied the British and Won the Revolutionary War by Thomas B. Allen — Sometimes it’s easy to forget that the success of the Revolution really depended on the vast network of double agents and their shadowy operations that depended on secrets, lies, and cyphers.
 This book is fantastic for anyone interested in the history of espionage that brought the then young nation of the United States of America together, examining the various way the Americans got information to each other (sometimes invisible ink, and once even a clothesline).

 Alex & Eliza and Love & War by Melissa de la Cruz — These two novels examine the love story between Alexander Hamilton and Eliza Schuyler, telling the tale of how their romance developed and how their marriage survived the Revolution.
-It tackles the very real struggles the young couple had: Alex’s illegitimacy and lack of money during their courtship, and then their separation during the war and later, Eliza’s feelings of neglect and helplessness as Alex’s career took of
+It tackles the very real struggles the young couple had: Alex’s illegitimacy and lack of money during their courtship, and then their separation during the war and later, Eliza’s feelings of neglect and helplessness as Alex’s career took off and his attention was pulled elsewhere.

 America’s First Daughter by Stephanie Dray—While Thomas Jefferson is frequently painted as one of the villains in Hamilton’s history, he was a fascinating man and this novel examines a side of him not portrayed in the play—the tender, devoted father, beloved by his daughter Martha Patsy Jefferson.
 She brings out the softer side of the intellectual giant—and she witnesses his grief at the death of his wife and the private exasperation and despair he experiences when those in his life let him down.
 Well-researched and full of historically accurate storylines, this book is a great study on the family life of Thomas Jefferson.
 It also grapples with the question of slavery and the situation of Sally Hemmings and does not shy away from some of the more unsavory aspects of Jefferson’s character.